 Tensile load and compression are the mechanisms in which these tendons are subjected to greater forces.
 Common examples for when the tendons are exposed to compression are adducted positions – knee being across the midline of the body, such as standing with one hip hitched outwards, sitting with one leg over the top of the other, and, increased single-leg loading with the pelvis tilted laterally.
 An increase in tensile load can also be attributed to more single-leg loading, sudden increases in resistance training or activity.
 It could be something as unassuming as you have recently started couch-to-5km or you’ve been going for walks more regularly, which could correspond to a sudden load increase which these tendons cannot adapt to quick enough.

-The way to address this issue is to continue to load the tendons to keep them strong but allow them more time to adapt.
-Alternating between days of strengthening followed by a day rest and reduced load is shown to be the most effective way to alleviate symptoms.
+The way to address this issue is to continue to load the tendons to keep them strong but allow more time to adapt.
+Alternating between days of strengthening followed by a day rest and reduced load is shown to be the most effective way to alleviate symptoms – all of which will be explained in detail by your Physio.
+This management strategy aims to ensure that the balance between load and adaptation becomes more equal.
+They will also discuss strategies that may help reduce your symptoms such as changing the way you perform certain activities and postures and positions that avoid aggravating the affected tendon.
+We strive to ensure that each patient can effectively manage their symptoms and have ongoing support to prevent re-occurrence.